isomerpages/moe-spectrasec/_i-am-a/Prospective Student.md

 **Transfer of CCA**

-All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.
+</p><p align="justify">All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.

 **Awards**